Conference Programme 2020

 Session 3 – Embracing technical, legal and regulatory challenges:

-- Can drones revolutionise tanker inspections?
+- Can drones and other new digital technology permanently change tanker inspections?

 - Developing alternative fuels and propulsion systems for the tankers of the future

-- Ensuring tanker safety and security
+- Ensuring tanker safety in the post pandemic era

 Panel Discussion/ Q&A Session